October 12, 2016

 What art school doesn’t teach you

-There is much to gained while attending art school but in my own opinion, there are also plenty of real world situations missing.
-In the school, you are not taught the massively important detail of handling people.
+There is much to gained while attending art school but in my own opinion, there are also plenty of real-world situations missing.
+In school, you are not taught the massively important detail of handling people.
 By this, I mean talking, consulting, and doing business with your clients.

 Design and psychology

 Whether you think so or not psychology plays a huge role in the design.
 Designers often have to understand people and predict what they will and won’t do.
 This information is only obtained by testing theories.
 Designing in a vacuum won’t suffice as it won’t relate to anyone.
 As a designer, you have to get out there and understand the real problems people are facing and address them to the best of your ability.
 Addressing them means getting inside a person’s mind and consulting with them directly.

 Unfortunately, art school only accounts for half of this process.
 Assignments often only deal with theory rather than addressing providing solutions to real design problems the real-world public is facing.